-The initial five turbine project at Parc Cynog started its operational life in 2001, five years after the first wind farm was built in the UK.
+The initial five turbine project at Parc Cynog started its operational life in 2001.
 It was extended in 2009 and today 11 turbines are in operation at Parc Cynog.
 Since then it has developed into a wind and solar renewable energy park.

 The project makes an important contribution to the Welsh economy, with around £400,000 invested into the Welsh economy through the maintenance, servicing and operation of the site.